waimea-mtangitcharoen/300dtd-internationa-planning-website-project/docs/2-sprint-2-mvp.md

 ## Join group

 The user can join groups by inputting a unique code.
 To test this, I will input the unique code generated when the group is created.
 If the code I input matches what is sored in the database, then I should see that group popped up on my home page.
-I fit does not match, there should be a flash message informing me thaat what I have input is wrong.
+I fit does not match, there should be a flash message informing me that what I have input is wrong.

 ![Alt text](join_group1.gif)
 ![Alt text](join_group2.gif)